matthidm/GCode-parameter-parser/README.md

 ## Running the script

 Running the script will pop-up a dialog to let you choose a input file.
-Currently .gcode and .txt are supported but others are easy to add.
-Once completed, the script should have created a new file with the initial filename extended by "_output".
+Once completed, the script should have created a new file with the initial filename extended by "_output" in the same directory as the initial file.